-MATH 227S STATISTICS WITH SUPPORT - 4 UNITS
+MATH 227S STATISTICS WITH SUPPORT - (UC:CSU) - 4 UNITS

-Prerequisite: MATH 125 or MATH 134 or MATH 137

-This course is an introduction to probability, measures of central tendency and dispersion, descriptive and inferential statistics including sampling, estimation, and hypothesis testing.
+Prerequisite: Intermediate algebra, the equivalent or higher, completed at the secondary or post-secondary level; or by meeting CA Title 5 CCR § 55063 math competency requirement of intermediate algebra, per LACCDAP4100; or by placing into any college-level math course | Lecture: 3 hours | Lab: 3 hours This course is an introduction to probability, measures of central tendency and dispersion, descriptive and inferential statistics including sampling, estimation, and hypothesis testing.
 Analysis of variance, chi-square and student t-distributions, linear correlation, and regression analysis are also presented as topics.